Dorset Joint Railway

 With four known exceptions, all the signals on the S&DJR were worked mechanically in the traditional manner, by means of wire runs from a mechanical lever-frame in the controlling signal-box or ground-frame.
 The first exception existed at Templecombe No 2 Junction signal-box, which gained a motor-worked Down Distant in 1933 after it took over the work of the former Templecombe No 3 Junction signal-box.
 Two further exceptions arrived in 1958, when alterations at the neighbouring Lamyatt and Bruton Road ground-frames (two level-crossings between Evercreech Junction and Cole) provided motor-worked Up and Down Distants that were controlled by both ground-frames.
 Finally in 1960 the Down Distant at Wincanton was converted to motor working when the existing signal was replaced by a new one much further away from the signal-box.

 There were also two examples of electrically-worked 'banner repeaters' on the S&DJR in later years.
-One example was at Evercreech Junction, just north of bridge 107, and was installed at some unknown date between 1930 and 1941 to repeat the North signal-box's Down Main Home signal.
-The other example was on the goods line between the Highbridge East 'B' and East 'A' signal-boxes in BR days, to repeat a pair of shunt signals at Highbridge East 'A' box, but again the exact date of installation is not known.
+One example was at Evercreech Junction, just north of bridge 107, and was installed on 4-January-1942 to repeat the North signal-box's Down Main Home signal.
+The other example was on the goods line between the Highbridge East 'B' and East 'A' signal-boxes in BR days, to repeat a pair of shunt signals at Highbridge East 'A' box, but the exact date of installation is not known.
 No photograph is known of the Evercreech Junction repeater, but the one at Highbridge (click picture for larger image) was smaller than the type normally used with main running signals.

 There were never any colour-light signals on the S&DJR.